Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Ginny Fine over 2 years ago
+Ginny Fine almost 3 years ago

 Studies show closing schools doesn't save $ or improve performance.